jdudmesh/gomon/README.md

 `gomon` supports a number of command line parameters:
 ```
 --config   - specify a config file (see below)
---root     - use an alternative root directory
+--directory     - use an alternative root directory
 --env      - a comma separated list of environment variable files to load e.g. .env,.env.local

 ```